Emotional Benefits of Acting "As-If"

-Someone may argue that we need all of our emotions to be complete human beings - and I would agree.
-The point of practicing production of positive emotions is not to keep them at all times, but to make the nervous system lean towards that kind of emoting, which I call a "better emotional climate".
+Someone may argue that we need all of our emotions to be complete human being -- and I would agree.
+The point of practicing production of positive emotions is not to keep them at all times, but to make the nervous system lean towards that kind of emoting, which I call a better "emotional climate".

 So we are talking about intensity, duration, and probability of a certain emotional response.
 Compare it to an actual climate, and we have something like pleasant temperatures with a lot of sunshine, with some short lasting showers without violent thunderstorms.

 You got what I am talking about?
 No such practice can deprive us from feeling sad, but that doesn't have to escalate into a depression.
 And we can still be displeased with someone's behavior, or while having a flat tire while on our way to an important interview -- but that doesn't have to be a fully blown rage.

 Life becomes incomparably more beautiful when we retrain ourselves to respond to it more with our minds than with a "knee-jerk" reaction.
 We become more pro-active than re-active, while giving our logicalness a chance to have a say in our interactions, rather than flooding it by emotionality and letting emotions run our show.

 As we start practicing this sequence of acting "as-if", it's quite likely that many, if not the most of folks, are bound to feel like the proverbial "three-dollar-bill".
 It's natural to have a resistance to change, otherwise we would be at mercy of every whim "to be more like this or like that", changing personalities like shirts.